developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 * **Scanning is frequent** in the organization, and
 * **Forms have well-defined borders**, and
 * **Scanned forms are of a fixed layout**, and/or
-* **Scanned forms contain a single data type** (such as barcodes or text).
+* **Scanned forms contain a single type of data** (such as barcodes or text).

 -----

 #### SimulScan offers two modes of operation:

 <img style="height:100px" src="msi_reader.png"/>
-[Multi-barcode](../setup/#multibarcodetemplate) captures an unlimited number of 1D/2D barcodes of the same or differing symbologies from a single form, even if the form changes from one scan to another.
+[Multi-barcode](../setup/#structuredtemplates) captures an unlimited number of 1D/2D barcodes of the same or differing symbologies from a single form, even if the form changes from one scan to another.
 <br>

 ![img](mixed-data.png)
-[Mixed Data-type](../setup/#mixeddatatypetemplate) captures from a single form data from barcodes, alphanumeric characters and images, and can determine the presence of check marks and signatures.
+[Mixed Data-type](../setup/#unstructuredtemplates) captures from a single form data from barcodes, alphanumeric characters and images, and can determine the presence of check marks and signatures.
 This mode requires Documents with a fixed layout.
 <br>

 -----

-### Benefits
+### SimulScan Benefits

 * **Decodes multiple barcodes** with a single scan
 * **Automates data entry** with optical character recognition (OCR)